CarltonBags/seed_contracts/README.md

 Allows the owner of the factory to mint regular ERC20 Tokens that have no owner functions and emits a creation event through the Eventhandler.

 **D3Staking**:
-The Staking Contract that allows users to stake a specific Token (set by the Deployer) that tracks staking balances of the users which is needed later for the presale.
+The Staking Contract that allows users to stake a specific Token (set by the Deployer) that tracks staking balances of the users which is needed later for Round 2 of presale, which is restricted to users that had a sufficient stake prior to the begin of the presale.

 **PresaleFactory**:
 Allows the owner of the factory to create new Presale contracts.